vlad-plavat/ardu-pic-628/README.md

 ## Software

 I heavily modified the software (pp3) from jaromir's project.
 I followed absolutely no structure.
 The code is in a working state, but it is not anymore compatible with the original project.
+Note that the pp3_devices.dat file must be in the same directory as the executeble.

 I uploaded the C cource and a compiled executable.
 It works similar to jaromir's.